Inpatient Rehab in New Mexico

 Treatment included:

-• Residential rehab, outpatient rehab and inpatient hospital detox
+• Outpatient rehabilitation, residential rehab and inpatient hospital detox

 Veterans Affairs Medical Center Substance Use Disorders Program Clinic - Albuquerque, NM

-Veterans Affairs Medical Center Substance Use Disorders Program Clinic is a residential rehab center situated in Albuquerque, NM.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic is an inpatient drug and alcohol rehab situated in Albuquerque, NM.

 Location: 1501 San Pedro Street SE, Albuquerque, NM 87108 in Bernalillo County